 In An-Nisa/ The Women 4:34, the word ‘qanitat’ is translated as ‘women who are obedient (to their husbands)’.
 Why are these parentheses here?
 Do women have to obey their husbands?

 To understand the word ‘qanitat’, we should check Qur’an for its actual meaning.
 In 33:35 Allah The Almighty commands:

-“The men who submit (Muslim men) and the women who submit (Muslim women), and the believing men and the believing women, and the obedient men and the obedient women…” (Al-Ahzab/The Allies 33:35)
+“The men who are submissive to God (Muslim men) and the women who are submissive to God (Muslim women), and the believing men and the believing women, and the obedient men and the obedient women…” (Al-Ahzab/The Allies 33:35)